 Solar contractors face many decisions when it comes to finding the best solar design.
 One important consideration is determining whether to use module-level power electronics (microinverters or DC optimizers).

-Once costly specialty products, module-level power electronics have made great strides in the last decade and are rapidly growing in popularity.
-And there’s good reason for that!
+Once costly specialty products, module-level power electronics (MLPE) have made great strides in the last decade and are rapidly growing in popularity.
+And there’s a good reason for that!
 Incorporating these devices can offer a number of design benefits.

 In today’s article, we explore some of the benefits of module-level power electronics and take a closer look at each type and where they fit within a PV system design.

-Module-level power electronics (MLPE) are devices that can be incorporated into a solar PV system to improve its performance in certain conditions (especially where shade is present) and to achieve a number of other solar design benefits.
-MLPE include microinverters and DC power optimizers.
+Module-level power electronics are devices that can be incorporated into a solar PV system to improve its performance in certain conditions (especially where shade is present) and to achieve a number of other solar design benefits.
+MLPE includes microinverters and DC power optimizers.
 They perform some of the same functions as a string inverter or central inverter, but are typically coupled to just one (or a few) solar modules rather than many, and offer additional features.

 Figure 1.
 Even partial shade, as shown here, can significantly reduce the power output of a solar array; MLPE–including microinverters and DC optimizers–can mitigate these performance losses, among other benefits.

-Why Use MLPE?
+Why use MLPE?